top of page

 What is "support"?

 NC schools that are implementing an MTSS may talk about support for students.
 To further define that support, NC organizes these supports around the instruction, the curriculum, and the environment.
-This linked infographic is intended to promote understanding and conversations around how school teams are providing these supports to all, some, and a few students based on needs.
+This linked infographic is intended to promote understanding and conversations around how school teams provide these supports to all, some, and a few students based on needs.

 Section 504 at LCA

 Section 504 of the Rehabilitation Act of 1973 is a national law that protects qualified individuals from discrimination based on their disability.
 The nondiscrimination requirements of the law apply to employers and organizations that receive financial assistance from any Federal department or agency.
-It is a civil rights legislation for persons with disabilities, designed to prevent any form of discrimination based on disabilities, who are otherwise qualified or protected.
+It is a civil rights legislation for persons with disabilities, designed to prevent discrimination based on disabilities, who are otherwise qualified or protected.

 504 Parents' Rights